listfold/mousetail/README.md

 [![MCP](https://img.shields.io/badge/MCP-1.21+-purple.svg)](https://modelcontextprotocol.io/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-An MCP (Model Context Protocol) server for Anki that enables LLMs like Claude to interact with your Anki flashcard collections.
+A standalone MCP (Model Context Protocol) server that enables LLMs like Claude to interact with your Anki flashcard collections using Anki's Python library (pylib).

-Installable as an Anki addon.
+📚 **[View Full Documentation](https://listfold.github.io/ankimcp/)** - Interactive tool reference with all MCP tools and parameters

+## How It Works

+This MCP server uses Anki's `pylib` (Python library) to directly access your Anki collection files (SQLite databases).
+It operates **independently of the Anki application** - in fact, Anki must be closed when using the MCP server to avoid database locking conflicts.

 ## Goal
 This is a tool that routes what you learn in conversation with an LLM to a robust and rigorous learning framework (anki).